curtislarson/blog/_posts/2015-04-27-meteor-trigger-function-with-session-variable.md

       Session.set("yourSessionVariable", "foo");
     }

 That's it!
-Whenever `anotherFunction` is executed, or whenever the session value `yourSessionVariable` is changed in any other function, the function in the `Deps.autorun()` block will execute.
+Whenever `anotherFunction` is executed, or whenever the session value `yourSessionVariable` is changed in any other function, the function in the `Tracker.autorun()` block will execute.
 Simple!

-## Deps.autoRun
+## Tracker.autoRun

-`Deps.autoRun()` is the key here, as it can make arbitrary blocks of code reactive. `Session` is already a reactive variable, so we do not need to go through the trouble of using `Deps.Dependency`.
-You can find more information about Deps [here](https://manual.meteor.com/#deps).
+`Tracker.autoRun()` is the key here, as it can make arbitrary blocks of code reactive. `Session` is already a reactive variable, so we do not need to go through the trouble of using `Tracker.Dependency`.
+You can find more information about Tracker [here](http://docs.meteor.com/#/full/tracker_autorun).